jfagoagas/awesome-interview-questions/README.md

 ### Engineering
 - What environments does the company have to maintain?
-- How would the cicle of development be for a new feature from beginning to end?
+- How would the SDLC be for a new feature from beginning to end?
 - How does the company tackle an error in production?
 Might it be human error or security?
 - Can you describe a day of work for a person working inside an engeneering team?
 - What is the technological stack inside the company?